neurosim/DNN_NeuroSim_V1.4/README.md

 This version supports the recently released PyTorch 2.0

-We have currently tested the following CUDA drivers:
+We have currently tested the following operating systems and drivers:

 (1)
 Red Hat 8.8 (Ootpa)